-Several species of tropical fish spend some time here before they reach the proper size and maturity.
-After which, they move out into the immensity of the ocean and start their survival of the fittest.
-Watch for starfish and urchins, damselfish, sergeant majors, hamlets, parrotfish, blue tangs and queen triggerfish, among other Caribbean species.
+Several species of tropical fish spend some time in the lagoon before they reach the proper size and maturity, after which, they move out into the immensity of the ocean and start their survival of the fittest.

-Damselfish and sergeant majors are small but pugnacious so don’t be surprised if they charge: they do that if they feel threatened.
-But remember, they are normally no longer than seven inches in length so there is nothing to worry about.
+Damselfish and sergeant majors are small but pugnacious so don’t be surprised if they charge, they do that if they feel threatened.
+They are normally no longer than seven inches in length so there is nothing to worry about.

-It is not permitted to use sun block or to bring any food or drinks and visits are limited to a number of people at a time.
+- It is not permitted to use sunblock or to bring any food or drinks.

-Rental equipment is not available on site, so you’ll have to bring your own.
+- Rental equipment is not available, so you’ll have to bring your own.

-If you opt to join a tour group to Akumal, equipment will be provided for you.
+- If you opt to join a tour group, equipment will be provided for you.

 You can go on a tour arranged by a tour desk at your hotel.

-If you get a good map and rent a car, however, you can go by yourself.
+Yal-ku inlet is best reached via Akumal, a major development 105 km south of Cancun along the Cancun-Tulum Highway.
+If you get a good map and rent a car, however, you can go to Yal-Ku Lagoon by yourself.

 - From Playa del Carmen by bus and then taxi.